dlops-io/model-training/README.md

 We need a bucket to store the packaged python files that we will use for training.

 - Go to `https://console.cloud.google.com/storage/browser`
-- Create a bucket `mushroom-app-trainer` [REPLACE WITH YOUR BUCKET NAME]
+- Create a bucket `cheese-app-trainer` [REPLACE WITH YOUR BUCKET NAME]

 ### Get WandB Account API Key